Nick-Sigua/Election_Analytics_Sigua/First_Blog.md

 :-------------------------:|:-------------------------:
 ![](Popular.Vote.Share.png)|![](Electoral.Vote.Share.png)

-In order to understand the recent controversy surrounding the electoral vote, it's important to first develop a firm understanding of the trends between the popular and electoral vote shares attained by the two major parties.
+To understand the recent controversy surrounding the electoral vote, it's important to first develop a firm understanding of the trends between the popular and electoral vote shares attained by the two major parties.
 These trends are plotted above, using popular and electoral vote data from the years 1948-2016.
 Some of the major takeaways include:

 * **Strong relationship.** The electoral vote has historically been highly related to the popular vote, with the shape of the two graphs proving largely consistent with one another.
 Throughout the election cycles from 1948-1996, both the electoral and popular vote share graphs reflect blowout years for Democrats and Republicans alike; similarly, both graphs show tightening races between the two parties from 2000-2016.